 Attorneys for the U.S. Justice Department announced at an October 7, 2020, news conference that Kotey and Elsheikh were on route to the United States from Iraq to face trial for the murder of four U.S. hostages: Sotloff, Foley, and aid workers Peter Kassig and Kayla Mueller, according to news reports.

-In August 2020, U.S. Attorney General William Barr had waived the death penalty for Kotey and Elsheikh if they were convicted of the murder of the four U.S. hostages in exchange for British classified evidence against them, according to news reports.
+In August 2020, then-U.S. Attorney General William Barr had waived the death penalty for Kotey and Elsheikh if they were convicted of the murder of the four U.S. hostages in exchange for British classified evidence against them, according to news reports.

 Kotey and Elsheikh face charges of conspiracy to commit hostage taking resulting in death, hostage taking resulting in death, conspiracy to murder U.S. citizens outside of the United States, conspiracy to provide material support to terrorists, and conspiracy to provide material support to a designated foreign terrorist organization resulting in death, according to the BBC.

 Kotey and Elsheikh appeared before a federal court in Alexandria, Virginia, via video link from prison on October 7, 2020, according to news reports.
 In media interviews, they had previously denied involvement in the murders of Sotloff, Foley, Mueller, Kassig, and other Western hostages, according to reports.

 Kotey pleaded guilty on September 2, 2021, in U.S. District Court in Alexandria, Virginia, in a plea bargain that called for a life sentence, according to news reports and a statement by the U.S. Department of Justice.
 A judge handed down the life sentence on April 29, 2022.